az-digital/arizona-bootstrap/site/content/docs/5.1/components/search.md

 The AZ Search component provides a stylized search field built with Bootstrap form controls and input groups.
 It is intended to be reusable in AZ Navbar Fullscreen and other page regions where a prominent site search is needed.

-The preferred class is `.az-search`.
-The legacy `.navbar-az-fullscreen-search` class is still supported for compatibility.
+Use the `.az-search` class for all AZ Search component implementations.

 <style>
-  .bd-content .az-search,
-  .bd-content .navbar-az-fullscreen-search {
+  .bd-content .az-search {
     --az-search-height: 43px;
     --az-search-width: 265px;
     padding: 5px 15px;